-And I get it.
+I get it.
 Asking for input can be scary.
-But not asking should be scarier.
-Because if you're not asking your customers what they want from you, you're just guessing.
-And if I had to guess (he, he), I'd say that guesswork is not giving you the results you're after.
-Am I right?
+But if you're not asking your customers what they want from you, you're just guessing.
+Worse yet, you’re not serving their needs.

 Guessing is no way to run your business.
-Instead, what if you could use real, qualified data to tell you exactly what to make?
+What if you could use real, qualified data to tell you exactly what to make?
 Well, you can.
-I'll show you.

 The Three Topic Tactics